cheikhfiteni/ai-programmer/README.md

 ### Design

 If a file (A) imports another file (B) it is actually more important for file B to have insight into A's implementation than vice versa to have a consistent contract.
 Or maybe...

+### Core frustration

+The final structures can vary wildly in sophistication from prompt to prompt, not flexible enough to make low_entropy edits yet.
+Being able to critique the model and say "you know I rather your final strcuture be like xyz" is important.
+Need to log why I like something or not, and use that for long-term memory and post-training DPO.
+Can summarize ahead of prompt after having on machine for a while.

+Being able to regenerate was such a good add, because if you like a file strucutre getting better quality code from improved recursion down the line is ++.
+Also good way to benchmark changes